JackScallan02/msgkit/README.md

 ## MSGKIT

-MsgKit is a Python library that can be easily implemented into your application.
-All it takes is a simple import statement and you're ready to go!
+MsgKit is a Python library that provides you with detailed causes and solutions to run-time errors.
+It can be easily implemented into your application- all it takes is a simple import statement and you're ready to go!

 ## Features